uwcartlab/webmapping/Chapter02/readme.md

 ### III.
 Console.log

 What about an error that causes your script to fail silently?
-For instance, while I was tinkering with the example script for this lesson, I was able to generate a table with just the headers and no errors in the console (Figure 4.3):
+For instance, while we were tinkering with the example script for this lesson, we was able to generate a table with just the headers and no errors in the console (Figure 4.3):

 ![figure2.4.3.png](img/figure2.4.3.png)

 ###### Figure 4.3: There's no table, Jim

-Example 4.2 shows my original script producing this silent error.
+Example 4.2 shows the original script producing this silent error.

 ###### Example 4.2: The _main.js_ script drawing an incomplete table without a console error